evanx/jsbin/hydratePromises/readme.md

 We use a `CountDownLatch` utility to count down the replies we are awaiting and then invoke `setState` on our component.
 That triggers a `render` of our hydrated component.

-Finally, we invoke an ooptional callback.
+Finally, we invoke an optional callback.

 ### Error handling